 Beginner’s Guide to Jazz Chords for Guitar

-When learning how to play jazz guitar, one of the biggest obstacles many of us face is the seemingly endless amount of jazz guitar chords you need to learn and apply to your jazz guitar comping.
+When learning how to play jazz guitar, one of the biggest obstacles you’ll face is the seemingly endless amount of jazz guitar chords you need to get under your fingers.

 To paraphrase Joe Pass:

 If a chord’s too difficult, don’t play it.
 Play the easy chords.

-In this free jazz guitar primer, you will learn how play 12 chords in each of the four common families of chords:
+In this Jazz guitar guide, you’ll learn how play 12 chords in each of the four common families of chords: